narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

   - The debug endpoint `GET /projects/:id/deo-signals/debug` continues to expose the current normalized signals, now including the Phase 2.4 crawl-derived metrics.
   - Manually validated Phase 2.4 via local DEO score recomputes (using the sync recompute endpoint and frontend button) by toggling metadata, thin content, and navigational pages and confirming expected changes in signals and overall DEO score.

+**Constraints:**

+- Backend-only changes; no new Prisma models or columns were introduced in this phase.
+- The DEO v1 scoring engine and weight configuration (`computeDeoScoreFromSignals`, `DEO_SCORE_WEIGHTS`) remained unchanged; Phase 2.4 only refines input signals.
+- All heuristics operate on existing `CrawlResult` and `Product` tables; no external data sources or APIs are required.

+**Acceptance Criteria (met):**

+- Crawl-derived technical, visibility, and entity detail signals (e.g., `crawlHealth`, `indexability`, `htmlStructuralQuality`, `thinContentQuality`, `entityHintCoverage`, `entityStructureAccuracy`, `entityLinkageDensity`) are computed from real data and exposed via `DeoSignalsService.collectSignalsForProject`.
+- The worker pipeline (`DeoScoreProcessor`) successfully consumes the enriched `DeoScoreSignals` and persists v1 DEO snapshots without errors.
+- The debug endpoint `GET /projects/:id/deo-signals/debug` returns normalized 0–1 values that move in the expected direction when titles, descriptions, headings, or content depth are adjusted on a small test project.
+- No schema migration is required for this phase; the application builds and runs against the existing database schema.

 **Phase 2.5 – Product Signals (Heuristic v1) (Completed)**

 - Extended `DeoSignalsService` so that **Product** metadata contributes to the Content and Entities components alongside crawled pages.